Mazes

 Maze of the Statue of Zeus at Olympia

 This 40-foot tall gold and ivory statue of the god Zeus presided over the early Olympic Games.
 It was the most celebrated artistic work in ancient Greece, and one of the Seven Wonders of the Ancient World.
-This maze is pretty nifty, too, and it also got into Games magazine.
+This maze is pretty nifty, too, and it got into Games magazine and was reproduced by the British Museum.

-Road trips, we all take road trips.
-When I was a kid I used to bring my mazes with me on our (very long) family road trips.
-We didn't have tiny TV's built into the back seats of SUVs and mini-vans back then, but I think road trips were better that way.
+We all take road trips.
+When I was a kid I used to bring my mazes with me on our (very long, but wonderfully fun) family trips.
+We didn't have tiny TV's built into the back seats of our cars back then, but I think road trips were better that way.
 Mazes develop hand-eye coordination and puzzle solving skills — just what I needed in the 6th grade.
 And I'm sure my parents appreciated how quiet I was!

-Road trips can get pretty tedious, and a good educational game beats TV any time.
-So if you are looking for an educational game for a road trip (or several road trips) download a few of these mazes and try them out.
-And don't forget to download some of the essays as well, so you can talk about the history of these ancient wonders.
-The stories behind the monuments are interesting and educational, and are half the fun.
+A good educational puzzle beats TV any time.
+So if you are looking for some puzzles for a road trip, download a few of these mazes and try them out.
+And don't forget to print some of the essays as well, so you can talk about the history of these ancient wonders.
+The stories behind the monuments are half the fun.